First glimpse of EU's new 'digital identity wallet'

 However, the proposal has raised concerns among EU lawmakers and privacy activists.

-"Entrusting our digital lives to the government instead of Facebook and Google is jumping out of the frying pan into the fire," said green MEP Patrick Breyer.
+"Entrusting our digital lives to the government instead of Facebook and Google is jumping out of the frying pan into the fire," said MEP Patrick Breyer from the Greens/EFA group.

 "Bringing all data and documents together in one repository creates the danger of hacks and identity theft," he added.